fmorea/no-bootable-device/README.md

 Trust me, it's a lot simpler than it sounds.

 ## result you will get
-You can start the tablet with a USB and then remove it immediately afterwards
+You can start the tablet with a USB and then remove it immediately afterwards, and the tablet will load the operating system from the internal memory.
 ## what you need
 - 2 USB drive, one will be used for a live Ubuntu 22.04 distro, the other will be used as a bootloader to actually boot the installed operating system.
 - one USB to USB-C adapter (to connect USB to the surface)